MAS-RA/AI-Face-Detection/README.md

 ---

-For updates and announcements, follow us on Twitter [@AIFaceDetect](https://twitter.com/AIFaceDetect).
-Join our Discord community [here](https://discord.gg/ai-face-detection) to connect with other developers and enthusiasts.
+For updates and announcements, follow me on Instagram [@Alisaeed.thabt](https://www.instagram.com/alisaeed.thabt/).

 Let's make face detection smarter and more accurate with the power of AI!
 Your contributions are highly appreciated.
 EOT